 In reality all!
 A selection of toys with different textures, noises, sizes will offer the best stimulation for your puppy.
 Make sure there is a teether in there as this will be needed in the first few months as they shed their baby teeth and grow their adult canine teeth.
 A great selection can be found here.
 Kong or Grrrelli treat toys are prefect for new jaws too.

 And lots of toys around the house will offer them things you want them to play with and chew, throw around, preventing them from picking up your best pair of shoes or anything else precious that may be within their reach!
 So as I say… you can’t have too many toys!

 Very handy and a great way of teaching them if they have to go they go in this spot.

 Start as you mean to go on….
-Use compostable poo bags so they environment is looked after for future dogs and dog owners.
+Use compostable or degradable poo bags so they environment is looked after for future dogs and dog owners.
 These poo bags can be composted in 6-12 weeks rather than the plastic versions that take 15-20 years!

 A brush or comb for grooming

 Depending on your dog’s coat type choose a brush that offers a gentle way of getting your pup used to being groomed.
 And do this daily for a while so it is not something you then have to introduce them too when they are older and more suspicious of new things!